Following University Guidelines

 According to the Federal Bureau of Investigation (FBI), such scams often take the form of fake CDC / health organizations offering information on the virus, phishing emails, or the selling of counterfeit treatments or equipment.
 The FBI advises the following to avoid cybercrime:

-Never open attachments or click links within emails from senders you don't recognize.
+- Never open attachments or click links within emails from senders you do not recognize.

 Further details on how to identify and avoid COVID-19 cybercrime is available here.